kcmbonu15/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-course project for Coursera "Getting and Cleaning Data This Project is all about  Getting and Cleaning Data Coursera course.The R script, run_analysis.R, does the following:
+This Project is all about  Getting and Cleaning Data Coursera course.The R script, run_analysis.R, does the following:

  * I downloaded the dataset from a zip file and set it to my working director